 Saudi novelist wins prestigious prize for Arab fiction

 Mohammed Hasan Alwan, Saudi Arabia's novelist poses in front of cameras after he won the International Prize for Arabic Fiction in Abu Dhabi, United Arab Emirates, Tuesday, April 25, 2017.
-Mohammed Hasan Alwan, Saudi Arabia's novelist, and the writer of "A Small Death", 3rd right, celebrates with the Sahar Khalifeh chair of the Arab fiction judges, 4th right, and Mohamed Khalifa Al Mubarak, Chairman of Abu Dhabi Tourism & Culture Authority, 2nd right, after he won the International Prize for Arabic Fiction in Abu Dhabi, United Arab Emirates, Tuesday, April 25, 2017.
+Mohammed Hasan Alwan, Saudi Arabia's novelist poses in front of cameras after he won the International Prize for Arabic Fiction in Abu Dhabi, United Arab Emirates, Tuesday, April 25, 2017.

 Discussions